PVUL/hello-vr-furniture/README.md

-This is a Hello VR demo using a A-Frame and imports a glb model.
+This is a Hello VR demo using a A-Frame and imports a gltf model.

 ![hello_vr_furniture_gif](assets/hello_vr_furniture.gif)